Simon-Demirjian/Game3/README.md

 1. Core Mechaninc

-    -    Walk in a top down view to find evidence objects
+    -    Walk in a top down view to find important objects in the environment

 2. Secondary Mechancis